SolunarNexus/Minesweeper/README.md

 if no mines are adjacent, the square becomes blank, and all adjacent squares will be recursively revealed.
 The algorithm ends when the adj. cell is a mine.
+For the implementation, you can use either recursion, or queue or stack.

+In simple terms:
+You will start with the current cell, reveal it, if it is mine end - you revealed the mine.
+If there is any neighbour that is mine - stop with the revealing.
+Otherwise, add all other adjacent cells that are not revealed to the stack and then continue (Recursively call yourself on the neighbours).

 ### Flag implementation